This post may contain affiliate links. Please read our disclosure policy.

 Palmier Cookies

-I can’t stop grinning tonight as I sit here and write about these flaky, sweet, French cookies.
-It turns out that I like Palmiers so much, I made a batch for my birthday in lieu of a cake a few years ago.
+I couldn’t stop grinning when I first sat down to write about these flaky, sweet, French cookies.
+I adored them so much, I made a batch of them for my birthday in lieu of a cake a few years ago.
+And, my feelings haven’t changed!

 Want to save this recipe?